 The coastline of Alonnisos is wild and rocky, featuring many little caves and formations.
 Located near the island’s marine park at the northeast, between the beaches of Strovili and Lalarias, lies the most famous cave: the Blue Cave.

-It is a white triangular limestone cave, framing the dazzling blue waters, the colors of which shift into an endless spectrum of shades as the sun moves across the sky.
+It is a white triangular limestone cave, framing the dazzling blue waters, the colours of which shift into an endless spectrum of shades as the sun moves across the sky.
 Pause for a swim and enjoy waters so clear you can see right to the bottom.

 One of the biggest advantages, not just of this enchanting little cave but of Alonnisos in general, is that it remains a relatively unknown destination for tourists.
 This means that –unlike the case for most other blue caves in Greece – you’re likely able to appreciate it in the company of very few visitors.

-Grotto Keri (Keri Caves) are often also called Marathia Grottos, because they are located on the southern and south-western part of the Keri peninsula near the village of Marathia.
+Grotto Keri (Keri Caves) are often also called Marathia Grottos because they are located on the southern and south-western part of the Keri peninsula near the village of Marathia.
 Caves are inaccessible from the seashore and are closed in the cliffs, which can be accessed from the sea.
 Excursions to the caves are organized mainly from towns located in the southern part of the island (Laganas, Agios Sostis, Limni Keriou).

-Keri caves are smaller than the Blue Grotto on the north of the island, but they have pros – they are closer (no need to travel to the northean villages to get to the caves), have significantly fewer ships swimming there and the caves and cliffs in which they are located are beautiful (Headland Keri is one of the highest cliffs on the Island of Zakynthos).
+Keri caves are smaller than the Blue Grotto on the north of the island, but they have pros – they are closer (no need to travel to the northern villages to get to the caves), have significantly fewer ships swimming there and the caves and cliffs in which they are located are beautiful (Headland Keri is one of the highest cliffs on the Island of Zakynthos).